tog-rtd/SmashHit/README.md

 # SmashHIt
-Working repository for SmashHit project
+Working repository for SmashHit project privacy and security technologies